-Phyllis Lamphere (b.
-1922), a native Seattleite, has been deeply involved in the city's civic life for more than 50 years.
+Phyllis Lamphere (1922-2018), a native Seattleite, was deeply involved in the city's civic life for more than 50 years.
 She served on the city council from 1967 to 1978, where she was instrumental in pushing through multiple reforms and worked on many of the most contentious issues of a contentious era.
 After an unsuccessful run for mayor in 1977, Lamphere went on to work for the federal government, and she later formed her own public-affairs consulting firm.
 Among many other achievements, she was a driving force behind the creation of the Washington State Convention & Trade Center and served on its board for more than 20 years.
 In July and August 2013, Lamphere was interviewed at her apartment in Seattle's Horizon House by HistoryLink.org intern Callan Carow.
 In these People's Histories, organized by topic, Lamphere recounts some of the important events of her career in politics and public service and provides an inside look at the workings of government and the life of an extraordinary woman.
 In this last segment, Lamphere tells of her role in the relocation of the Museum of History and Industry (MOHAI) to a new home in South Lake Union Park, her lifelong connection to the lake, efforts to preserve the most recent 50 years of Seattle's history, and her work to enrich the lives of her fellow residents at Horizon House.

 A Great Home for a Great Museum

 As we developed the park, we were constantly confronted with the notion, "What are we going to do about that big building there?", which was the armory building.
 And there were several suggestions for it.
 The city had been using it as a community center, and it housed a number of little offices of small entities, nonprofits, and then the main floor was used as a basketball court and was leased out by the city for parties.
 It certainly was not improved, but the building was solid as a rock, and the maritime community thought it should be a maritime museum.